nexpy/nexpy/README.rst

 <http://www.enthought.com>`_ or within Enthought's `Canopy Application
 <https://www.enthought.com/products/canopy/>`_.

+.. note:: Anaconda now installs PyQt5 by default.
+To ensure that PyQt4
+          is installed, type `conda install pyqt=4`.

 The GUI includes an `IPython shell <http://ipython.org/>`_ and a `Matplotlib plotting pane <http://matplotlib.sourceforge.net>`_.
 The IPython shell is embedded in the Qt GUI using an implementation based on the newly-released